bebump/pyziggy/README.md

 Open your `automation.py` file and start editing it.
 Typing `devices.` should show you suggestions for all the devices that Zigbee2MQTT knows about.
 Going further and typing e.g. `devices.color_bulb.` will show suggestions for all the parameters of `color_bulb` that can be queried, set or both.
 Not every parameter is settable, in which case it will not have setter functions.

-All public members of `devices` are your actual devices that Zigbee2MQTT knows about and pyziggy could successfully parse.
-And all public members of each device are parameters, such as `brightness` or `color_temp` in case of a smart light bulb.
+All public members of `devices` are actual devices that Zigbee2MQTT knows about and pyziggy could successfully parse.
+The public members of each device are parameters, such as `brightness` or `color_temp` in case of a smart light bulb.

 Most home automation tasks can be implemented by
 - calling setters and getters on the parameters in {mod}`pyziggy.parameters`